vijayvardhan355/DevopsProject1/README.md

         (CD-pipeline --> Configure --> Build Triggers --> Projects to watch (CI-pipeline) -->
         Trigger only if build is stable --> Save)
      b.
-Automate CI pipeline if any changes are pushed to Github (Webhook will be created in Github & trigger will be created in Jenkins) Jenkins --> Configure --> Build triggers --> 'Github hook trigger for GitSCM polling' --> Save Jenkins --> <Your_Account> --> Configure --> API Tokens --> <Jenkins-API-Token>
+Automate CI pipeline if any changes are pushed to Github (Webhook will be created in Github & trigger will be created in Jenkinss) Jenkins --> Configure --> Build triggers --> 'Github hook trigger for GitSCM polling' --> Save Jenkins --> <Your_Account> --> Configure --> API Tokens --> <Jenkins-API-Token>
         Github --> <Your-Repo> --> Settings --> Webhooks --> "<Jenkins-url>:8080/github-webhook/"; -->